truzo/tomango-2018/site/content/blog/how-to-write-better-copy-for-your-website-part-2-make-it-all-about-your-reader.md

 Make it all about them:

-	<li>What's the single, "distilled" benefit to them?
+- What's the single, "distilled" benefit to them?
-	<li>What's the pain they feel that you can make go away?
+- What's the pain they feel that you can make go away?
-	<li>What's the solution you provide to them?
+- What's the solution you provide to them?

 *Don't *make it all about what you do, or how clever you are.